RafihaSiddiqui6/Phsyical-AI-and-Humanoid-Robotics/README.md

 ---

-## 🏆 Developed by Panaversity

-[Panaversity](https://panaversity.org) is an innovative initiative focused on teaching cutting-edge AI courses.
-We're at the forefront of creating AI-native technical textbooks that make advanced education accessible to everyone.

 ### Related Projects
 - 📚 [AI Native Book](https://ai-native.panaversity.org) - Our first published work on AI agents
 - 🌐 Educational platform for O/A Level, Science, Engineering and Medical AI-native books